adheesha-chamod/pub-sub-archi/README.md

 # Publish - Subscribe Middleware Architecture
-SCS3203-Middleware-Architecture Assignment 01
+SCS3203 - Middleware Architecture - Assignment 01 <br>
-Luminary Group-37
+Luminary - Group-37

 To use the application, follow the outlined steps: